CosmicCanCodes/Tudu-list/README.md

 ### Structure:

-- A simple one pager
+- A simple One Pager.

 - A field for text input

-- A feature to remove and add tasks through buttons
+- A feature to remove and add tasks with buttons.

-- A way to view tasks that are completed, unfinished and total tasks
+- A way to view tasks that are completed, unfinished and total tasks.

 ### Features